Objection Handling: 25 Common B2B Sales Objections & How to Respond

 What is objection handling in sales?

 Objection handling is the process of responding to a prospect's concerns, hesitations, or pushback during a sales conversation.
-It involves listening to the objection, understanding the real concern behind it, and providing a response that addresses that concern while moving the conversation forward.
-Effective objection handling is not about overcoming or defeating the prospect — it is about helping them work through their concerns so they can make a confident decision.
+It involves understanding the real concern behind the objection and providing a response that addresses it while moving the conversation forward.
+The best reps treat objections as engagement signals, not roadblocks.

 What are the most common B2B sales objections?